ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 No values were updated.

 ## Annex 7

 No duplicates.

-18 new values were added.
+18 new values were added (12 of those had no data values entered as were classified as NP).

 14 values were updated.

 ## Annex 8

 No aquaculture.

 ## Annex 9

-588 new values were added.
+588 new values were added (90 of those had no data values entered as were classified as NC or NR).

 ## Annex 10

-406 new values were added.
+406 new values were added (173 of those had no data values entered as were classified as NP, NC or NR).

 # IE